jacirrone/OutPredict/README.md

 Obtain expression data and save it as a tsv file "expression.tsv" of [Genes x Samples]

-(Note: No specific order needed for steady-state and time series data types within the expression matrix, and there is no need to add all combinations of the time series replicates)
+(Note: No specific order needed for steady-state and time series data types within the expression matrix)

 gold_standard.tsv (required when choosing the gold standard priors option on OutPredict, see below)
 -----------------